-- Manage the growth of gaming machines in areas of concern - Ensure that, within the limits prescribed by the Gambling Act, people who wish to participate in gaming machine and TAB venue gambling can do so within the Wellington District - Ensure that gaming machines are located within venues where there is a degree of supervision and control of those using the machines, to assist in reducing the risk of problem gambling, and gambling by those under 18 years of age.
+- Manage the growth of gaming machines in areas of concern - Ensure that, within the limits prescribed by the Gambling Act, people who wish to participate in gaming machine and TAB venue gambling can do so within the Wellington District

-15 The Racing Act 2003 specifies that a Board venue means the premises that are owned or leased by the New Zealand Racing Board and where the main business carried on at the premises is providing racing betting or sports betting services.
+10 The Racing Act 2003 specifies that a Board venue means the premises that are owned or leased by the New Zealand Racing Board and where the main business carried on at the premises is providing racing betting or sports betting services.
 Historically, these venues were referred to as Totalisator Agency Board (TAB) venues.